Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Applications to particular quantum transformations and transformations without a fixed causal order

 \begin{example}[Quantum states to quantum states (Quantum Channels)] In Sec.~\ref{sec::QstatesQchannels}, we derived the properties of quantum channels $\map{C}$ that map quantum states $\rho \in \L(\H_\inp)$ onto quantum states $\rho' \in \L(\H_\out)$.
 Since quantum states are unit trace, we have $\gamma_\inp = \gamma_\out = 1$, and there are no linear constraints on quantum states, such that $\map{P}_\inp = \map{\id}_\inp$ and $\map{P}_\out = \map{\id}_\out$ (i.e., the identity channel).
 Naturally, $\map{\id}_\xt$ is unital, self-adjoint, and commutes with the transposition, such that Thm.~\ref{thm::genFormProj} applies.
 Employing Eqs.~\eqref{eqn::GenProj1} and~\eqref{eqn::GenProj1}, we directly obtain (for less cluttered notation, we omit the subscripts on $C_{\inp\out}$):

 which coincides exactly with the properties~\eqref{eq:lin1} and~\eqref{eq:aff1} derived in Sec.~\ref{sec::QstatesQchannels}.
 Additionally, demanding that $\map{C}$ is completely positive then imposes $C_{\inp\out} \geq 0$, i.e., Eq.~\eqref{eq:pos1}.
-For ease of notation, in the subsequent Examples, we denote the projector of Eq.~\eqref{eqn::ChanExProj} by $\map{P}^{(C)}$ and add subscripts whenever we want to clarify what spaces it acts on. $\blacksquare$ \end{example} \begin{example}[Quantum channels to states] The next simplest transformation one could consider is a mapping from quantum channels to quantum states, i.e., transformations of the form $\map{T}[C_{12}] = \rho_3$ (see Fig.~\ref{fig::Mmap}).\footnote{Here, and in what follows, whenever there is no risk of confusion, we drop the semantic distinction between transformations and their respective Choi matrices.} Such transformations are particular types of quantum combs~\cite{chiribella07circuit_architecture, chiribella09networks}, and have been considered amongst others in the study of open quantum system dynamics with initial correlations under the name of $\mathcal{M}$-maps~\cite{modi_operational_2012}.
+For ease of notation, in the subsequent examples, we denote the projector of Eq.~\eqref{eqn::ChanExProj} by $\map{P}^{(C)}$ and add subscripts whenever we want to clarify what spaces it acts on. $\blacksquare$ \end{example} \begin{example}[Quantum channels to states]

+The next simplest transformation one could consider is a mapping from quantum channels to quantum states, i.e., transformations of the form $\map{T}[C_{12}] = \rho_3$ (see Fig.~\ref{fig::Mmap}).\footnote{Here, and in what follows, whenever there is no risk of confusion, we drop the semantic distinction between transformations and their respective Choi matrices.} Such transformations are particular types of quantum combs~\cite{chiribella07circuit_architecture, chiribella09networks}, and have been considered amongst others in the study of open quantum system dynamics with initial correlations under the name of $\mathcal{M}$-maps~\cite{modi_operational_2012}.
 Keeping track of the involved spaces, for this case, we have to identify $\H_\textup{\inp} \cong \H_1 \otimes \H_{2}$ and $\H_\textup{\out} \cong \H_3$.
 Since the resulting quantum states $\rho_3 \in \L(\H_3)$ are unit trace, while $\tr[C_{12}] = d_{1}$, we have $\gamma_\inp = 1$ and $\gamma_\out = d_1$.
 Additionally, the role of $\map{P}_\textup{\inp}$ is now played by the projector $\map{P}^{(C)}_{12}$ of Eq.~\eqref{eqn::ChanExProj}, while $\map{P}_\textup{\out}$ is again given by $\map{\id}_3$ (since there are no linear restrictions on quantum states).
 Given that all involved projectors are self-adjoint, unital and commute with the transposition, Thm.~\ref{thm::genFormProj} applies.
 With this, using Eqs.~\eqref{eqn::GenProj1} and~\eqref{eqn::GenProj2}, we obtain for the Choi state $T\in \L_{123}(\H_1 \otimes \H_2\otimes \H_3)$ of the map $\widetilde T$: